 Explore The Beach At Low Tide – One evening we spent an hour or so just walking and enjoying the beach at low tide.
 Alma is on the Fundy coast and one of the best places to experience the World’s highest tides.

-Holy Whale Brewing Co.– We stopped in to grab a few craft beer at Holy Whale Brewing.
+Holy Whale Brewing Co.– We stopped in to grab a few craft beers at Holy Whale Brewing.
 LOVE the about section on their Facebook, “Weird place.
 Weird people.
 Good beer.
 Good coffee.”

 The pizza was amazing, fresh, and flavourful.
 Just what we wanted in a pizza!